 There are three basic types of broccoli.
 The common grocery store variety is Calabrese broccoli.
 Sprouting broccoli has many small heads on thin stalks.
 Purple broccoli looks more like its cousin, cauliflower, with an occasional purple tint to flower buds.
 Not exactly a true broccoli, broccolini is a cross between standard broccoli and Chinese kale, or gai lan.

-According to Santa Clara County Master Gardeners, the following varieties of broccoli perform best in our area:
+According to Santa Clara County Master Gardeners, the following varieties of broccoli perform best in San Jose:

 Broccoli pests and diseases